SuperOfficeDocs/superoffice-docs/docs/api/netserver/index.md

 ## Programming with NetServer APIs

-When programming with the NetServer API, other than calling the web services directly, every solution needs a SuperOffice-specific section group in your application configuration file.
-This means adding a SuperOffice-specific section group to an *app.config* file for Windows Forms applications, or the *web.config* file for an ASP.NET web application.
+When programming with the NetServer API, other than calling the web services directly, every solution needs a [SuperOffice-specific section group][12] in your application configuration file.

+* For Windows Forms applications, add a SuperOffice-specific section group to an *app.config* file.
+* For an ASP.NET web application, add a SuperOffice-specific section group to the *web.config* file.

-The SuperOffice section group contains configuration options relevant NetServer operations, such as logging, document handling, security, database options, and so forth.
+The **SuperOffice section group** contains configuration options relevant NetServer operations, such as logging, document handling, security, database options, and so forth.
 Everything you need to know about the SuperOffice configuration options is well-defined in the [NetServer configuration documentation][12].

 > [!NOTE]
 > The more control over the queries you have, the more responsibility you take on for handling ensuring that relationships and keys are maintained properly.